Ottawa Vacancy Tax: Online Portal Now Open - ExBulletin

 Ottawa Vacancy Tax: Online Portal Now Open

-The city’s new vacant unit tax requires all property owners to declare the vacant status of their housing.
-All property owners must submit a declaration by March 16, even if the property is their main residence.

-Residents who own more than one property must submit a declaration for each.
+There are two points the residents are raising with me, firstly their continued dissatisfaction that the city council passed this new policy, a tax on residential homeowners who do not use a home for residential purposes, he explained.

+Second, there was a perception that the portal would open on January 1st, the correspondence that went out to homeowners clearly states that it would be ready in January and it is ready today.

-On Sunday, however, there was no job link on the city’s website.
-This led to an urgent rush by some people who were eager to submit their statement.
+This misunderstanding led to an urgent rush by some people who were eager to submit their statement.

-“Because they didn’t give an exact date of when it started, I got a lot of panicked calls saying I want to do this now and why isn’t it up there?” said the Count.
+“Because they didn’t give an exact date of when it started, I got a lot of panicked calls saying I want to do this now and why isn’t it up there?” said Bay Ward Coun.
 Theresa Kavanagh.

+Many residents spent several hours online on Wednesday morning, with the portal displaying a message saying it was unavailable.

+Rob DiNardo tried several times.
+He says, once I got in, it was smooth and worked well.

 Ottawa City Council voted last spring to impose the annual tax, a move designed to address vacant and neglected homes in the city.
 Those who do not declare risk paying one percent of the assessed value of their property.